se-sic/modelcompletion_multilocations/data/README.md

 We placed all model difference graphs in `diffgraphs_new.zip`.
 These include the different projects and their commit history.
 We gained these graphs with the help of EMFCompare.
+The original dataset is included: `org.eclipse.git_original_repairvision.7z`

 # Embeddings